-The Virginia Retirement System (VRS) Political Subdivision Retirement Plan is a multiemployer agent plan.
+The Virginia Retirement System (VRS) Political Subdivision Retirement Plan (the Authority's Retirement Plan) is a multi-employer agent plan.
 For purposes of measuring the net pension liability (asset), deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Authority's Retirement Plan and the additions to/deductions from the Authority's Retirement Plan's net fiduciary position have been determined on the same basis as they were reported by the VRS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
 Net pension liabilities (assets), deferred outflows of resources and deferred inflows of resources are reported in the government-wide fund financial statements.